harveyweinberger/harveyweinberger/README.md

 - 👋 Hi, I’m @harveyweinberger
 - 👀 I’m interested in micromagnetic simulations and neuromorphic computing
 - 🌱 I’m currently a MMathPhys student at the University of Oxford, research placement in Professor Hillebrands Magnonics Group in TUK
-- 📫 How to reach me ...
+- 📫 How to reach me: harvey.weinberger@magd.ox.ac.uk

 <!---
 harveyweinberger/harveyweinberger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.